FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/match.rst

 **type**: ``array``

+By defaut, a rule will only match cacheable status codes: 200, 203, 300, 301, 302, 404 and 410.

-A list of additional HTTP status codes of the response for which to also apply the rule.
+`additional_cacheable_status` let you define a list of additional HTTP status codes of the response for which to also apply the rule.

 .. code-block:: yaml